isaacwilliams/not-good-enough-web/content/episodes/028-stupid-sexy-dandrews/index.md

 - [Australian soliders did them](https://www.abc.net.au/news/2020-07-15/sas-soldiers-allegedly-plant-gun-on-dead-bodies-in-afghanistan/12452964).
 - This is the kind of reporting that the AFP [raided the ABC offices](https://www.abc.net.au/news/2019-06-24/afp-abc-afghan-files-raid-reporter-criminal-offence-evidence/11240838) and a [News Corp's journalist's home](https://www.theguardian.com/australia-news/2020/apr/15/high-court-rules-afp-warrant-for-raid-on-news-corp-journalists-home-was-invalid) last year to cover up.
-- The AFP is also making [unapproved usage the Clearview AI facial recognition app](https://mobile.abc.net.au/news/2020-07-13/afp-use-of-facial-recocognition-sofware-clearview-ai-revealed/12451554).
+- The AFP is also making [unapproved usage of the Clearview AI facial recognition app](https://mobile.abc.net.au/news/2020-07-13/afp-use-of-facial-recocognition-sofware-clearview-ai-revealed/12451554).

 ## Hot for Premier